hdShang/arxiv-daily/docs/cs-AI/2025-08-01/papers/250800967v1-cooperative-perception-a-resource-efficient-framework-for-multi-dron.md

 ---
 layout: default
-title: Cooperative Perception: A Resource-Efficient Framework for Multi-Drone 3D Scene Reconstruction Using Federated Diffusion and NeRF
+title: "Cooperative Perception: A Resource-Efficient Framework for Multi-Drone 3D Scene Reconstruction Using Federated Diffusion and NeRF"
 ---

 # Cooperative Perception: A Resource-Efficient Framework for Multi-Drone 3D Scene Reconstruction Using Federated Diffusion and NeRF